effector/effector/src/content/docs/en/guides/testing.md

 For example, we have some typical counter, but with asynchronous checking through our backend api, and our logic rules are as follows:

-- When user clicks a button, we check if the current counter is less than 100, and then check that click through our backend api.
+- When the user clicks a button, we check if the current counter is less than 100, and then check that click through our backend api.
 - If the validation is successful, we increase the counter by 1.
 - If the validation fails, we have to drop the counter to 0.